 If someone pretending to work for Cash App Support does any of the things above, they're probably a scammer trying to gain access to your account and steal your money.
 Should you encounter any of these situations, terminate communication immediately and contact us through one of our verified support channels at Contact Cash App.

 Phishing is an attempt by a fraudulent actor to collect personal and/or financial information through social media, email, phone, or text message.
 Victims of phishing scams are sometimes directed to enter their information into fake websites posing as real ones.

-If you receive a suspicious social media message, email, text or phone call regarding the Cash App, or see a phone number that you believe is illegitimate, please contact support through your app, or at cash.app/help to report the incident.
-Cash App will investigate and take action if needed.
+If you receive a suspicious social media message, email, text message, or phone call regarding Cash App, or see a phone number that you believe is illegitimate, please contact support through your app or at cash.app/help to report the incident.
+Cash App will investigate and take necessary actions.